whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-20-Sprezza-Box-Subscription-July-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** The curation this month was on point yet again.
-The floral patterned tie was uber trendy, the bracelet was minimalistic cool, the notebook and the pen made a great combo to include, just everything in the box was curated to work well into your everyday life and compliment your style.
+The floral patterned tie was uber trendy, the bracelet was minimalistic cool, the notebook and the pen made a great combo, just everything in the box was curated to work well into your everyday life and compliment your style.
 It's always a treat to open up this box and they never disappoint!

 Not a subscriber?
 You can [join here](http://www.sprezzabox.com?rfsn=103516.e98b8) to start receiving their monthly dapper accessories.
 And don't forget to use coupon code **WHATSUPMAILBOX** for 10% off your first box!